Loading

 Constraints are the brief

-Working within "no willpower, no environment rebuild, no social dependency" produced more durable solutions than open-ended ideation.
+"No willpower, no environment rebuild, no social dependency" produced more durable solutions than open-ended ideation.

 03